 The credit policy defines the framework within which loan activities to customers are managed in the KBL epb group.
 It is reviewed/updated on an annual basis.
-The last version was validated by the Board Risk Committee(1) ("BRC") in early 2018.
+The last version was validated by the Board Risk Committee1 ("BRC") in early 2018.

 1.1.4.
-Monitoring of credit risk
+Measurement/monitoring of credit risk

 Credit risk related to lending activities, investment portfolios or trading activities has to remain within the general framework set in the Risk Appetite Statement validated by the Board Risk Committee.
-Therefore, specific indicators are reported to the Group Risk Committee on a monthly basis and quarterly to the BRC.
+Therefore, specific indicators are monthly reported to the Group Risk Committee (GRC) and quarterly to the BRC.
 Special attention is set on concentration risk, being on single issuers, single banking counterparties or countries.